Imantis/app-laravel-rick-and-morty/README.md

-# Task from Imants Lizinskis
+# "Rick and Morty" from Imants

 Docker-composer run: